hitsthings/redux-packet/README.md

-# React Bundler
+# React Packet

-React Bundler is an alternative interface to `react-redux` that helps you hide the internal complexity of action creators and selectors from your components and encapsulates that logic in topic-based files.
+React Packet is an alternative interface to `react-redux` that helps you hide the internal complexity of action creators and selectors from your components and encapsulates that logic in topic-based files.
-Bundler helps you to think in terms of `Users`, `Projects`, `Groups`, `OtherBusinessObjects` instead of separating out `selectors`, `action creators`, and `reducers`.
+Packet helps you to think in terms of `Users`, `Projects`, `Groups`, `OtherBusinessObjects` instead of separating out `selectors`, `action creators`, and `reducers`.

 Instead of this in your components: